 A central motif in the genealogical traditions of both biblical and Greek myths of origins is the idea that the protagonist of the Flood story had three children who were the ancestors of nations.
 According to the biblical text, Noah fathered Shem, Ham (or Canaan according to another tradition), and Japheth, from whom were born the forefathers of all the nations.
-In Genesis 10 are woven together two narrative threads that describe the histories of the three children of the flood hero — Shem, Ham, and Japheth — and their own descendants as the ancestors of all the peoples of the world.
+In Genesis 10 are woven together two narrative threads that describe the histories of the three children of the Flood hero — Shem, Ham, and Japheth — and their own descendants as the ancestors of all the peoples of the world.
 In the priestly source, the list of the sons of Noah is apparently preserved in its entirety and in its original order: It begins with Japheth, ancestor of the peoples of the north, continues with Ham, ancestor of the peoples of the south, and concludes with Shem, ancestor of the peoples that dwell in the center of the world (from the author’s perspective), from whom, the story continues, the ancestors of the people of Israel would spring.
 The Yahwistic list in Genesis 10 is more complex, having undergone a more complicated process of consolidation, but it too is attached to the descendants of Noah, the biblical Flood hero.
-Hekataios similarly states that Deukalion (the Greek flood hero) had three sons ― Pronoos, Orestheus, and Marathonios ― who are identified as the ancestors of Greek tribes.
+Hekataios similarly states that Deukalion (the Greek Flood hero) had three sons ― Pronoos, Orestheus, and Marathonios ― who are identified as the ancestors of Greek tribes.
 Orestheus was the forefather of the Aetolians who dwell in northwestern Greece, and Pronoos, who begat Hellen, was the forefather of the main Greek tribes.
 According to the Catalogue of Women and many other Greek genealogical works, Deukalion is not the grandfather but rather the father of Hellen, the ancestor of the Greeks, who in turn also had three sons―Doros, Xuthos, and Aiolos.
 These three brothers were the forefathers of the Dorians, the Achaeans and Ionians (through Xuthos’ sons Achaios and Ion), and the Aeolians respectively.
-All these corpora use the Flood hero and his descendants to shape an Pan-Hellenic/Israelite genealogical picture.
+All these texts use the Flood hero and his descendants to shape a Pan-Hellenic/Israelite genealogical picture.

 The “table of nations” pattern, which presents the evolution of peoples and ethnic groups in genealogical sequence, also has its parallel here.
 The biblical texts describe in sequence the genealogies of all the nations known to their authors.
 Although the Greek genealogical tradition is more Hellenocentric, focusing in more tightly on the Greek world, here too eponymous forefathers who represent nations further removed from the Greek world are included, most prominently in the Argive genealogies.
 Thus, for example, the genealogical thread which stems from Argos contains Libya representing North Africa, and Libya’s offspring include Aigyptos (Egypt), Danaos (representing the Danaans and the Greek world), and Phoenix (Phoenicia), while the following generation includes Arabos (the Arabians), and so forth.
 Some of these eponymous heroes serve no other function than to indicate the origin of the ancestors of nations familiar to the Greeks within the Mediterranean.